-- Credit – Best rates with a 740 or higher FICO Score
+Credit – qualify with as low as 500 FICO score, however Best rates with a 740 or higher FICO Score

 It is important to get prequalified with a lender so that you, the lender, and your realtor are all on the same page.
 This can help to focus on the right properties for you and also minimize problems allowing for a smoother transaction.